UWE-Ruby/week-21/README.md

 The second objective is to take your initial implementations and re-implement or supplement your implementation so that it done more **safely**.
 Discuss what you might do to make your implementation more **safe**.

-Some possible actions:

-* Documentation
-* Show a warning message when first monkey-patched
-* Show a warning message on every execution
-* Raise an error
-* Stop execution
-* Rename the original method
-* Rename the monkey-patched method

 ### Exercise Retrospective

-Ruby provides a few ways to monkey-patch functionality because of it's Open Classes.

-Discuss what you liked and disliked about the various implementations and solutions in various contexts.
+Ruby provides a few ways to monkey-patch because of it's Open Classes.
+Discuss what you liked and disliked about your implementations.

+Would you change your solution in the follow circumstances:

+* overriding Ruby's core functionality
+* appending a new method on a prominent class in the Ruby's core language
+* appending a new method on a not so prominent class in the Ruby's core language

+Would your solution change if this code lived in a different context?

 * A command-line tool
 * A background application
 * A Rails application
 * A Ruby gem

-Discuss in which situations, methods you may be overriding or contexts you may be operating in, would affect your choice in solution.
+* A one-off script
+* A project with few dependencies
+* A project with many dependencies

 ### Further Exercise

-Your solution likely monkey-patched functionality for one method.
-The objective of this further exercise would be to implement a solution that would allow you to more safely monkey-patch any class or object with any method.
+The solution of this exercise only requires that you implement one method method for one class.
+How might you develop a solution that allows you to more easily monkey-patch any class with any method with the same safety strategy?

-#### Understand the Problem

-Before implementing the system take some time for the following:

-* What components you would need to make this system more modular
-* How you could implement a solution that allows for multiple solutions (e.g. warning message, raise an error, stop execution).

 ### Reading